SchulzLab/MASSIF/README.md

 - **significantMotifs_name.txt** file that contains for each TF the reduced motif set after the domain score is applied as filter.
 - **setOfPWMs_name** directory that contains for each TF the motif_file for the reduced motif set.

+# Citation
+If you use MASSIF in your work please cite:
+Improved linking of motifs to their TFs using domain information Baumgarten, Schmidt and Schulz, Bioinformatics, btz855, https://doi.org/10.1093/bioinformatics/btz855